Table of Contents

 Shaker Doors

-Shaker cabinet doors are one of the most popular choices, and for good reason.
-Their simple, clean lines offer a timeless look that works in nearly any kitchen.
-The standard Shaker door features a flat centre panel surrounded by a square frame—free of ornamentation or intricate detailing.
+Shaker cabinet doors are among the most popular for good reason.
+Providing a straightforward style that complements almost any kitchen, their simplicity and clean lines offer a classic look.
+The standard Shaker door has a flat center panel framed by a square frame, with no embellishments or elaborate details.

 Raised Panel Doors

-The raised center can be curved or square, depending on your taste, and is often paired with decorative molding or routed edges.
-Raised panel cabinet doors are typically made from solid wood, which allows for rich finishes and visible grain patterns.
+The design at the center can be round or square, based on your preference, and often includes decorative molding or a routed, beveled edge.
+Due to their solid nature, raised panel cabinet doors typically feature heavy wood, which allows for deep finishes and visible grain patterning.

 Slab (or Flat) Doors